NuhaSaud/bioinfo-github-collab-tutorial/README.md

-# 📚 Bioinformatics Git & GitHub Collaboration Tutorial for Beginners
+# 📚 Bioinformatics Git & GitHub Collaboration Tutorial

 ## 🎯 What You'll Learn
 This tutorial will teach you how to use Git as a version control tool for your bioinformatics projects, even if you have no programming experience.
 You'll learn three different ways to use Git: